nf-core/diseasemodulediscovery/docs/output.md

   - `<network>.gt`: Parsed input network in `.gt` format.
   - `<network>.domino.sif`: Input network in the format required for DOMINO.
 Only created if the method is used.
   - `<network>.diamond.csv`: Input network in the format required for DIAMOnD.
 Only created if the method is used.
-  - `<network>.robust.tsv`: Input network in the format required for ROBUST or ROBUST (bias aware).
+  - `<network>.robust.tsv`: Input network in the format required for ROBUST or ROBUST (bias-aware).
 Only created if the methods are used.
   - `<network>.rwr.csv`: Input network in the format required for RWR.
 Only created if the method is used.
 - `mqc_summaries/`
   - ` input_network_mqc.tsv`: Network summary statistics for the MultiQC report.